LukeMotti/GITHUB_GETTING_STARTED/README.md

 is explained in [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 A bit more elaborative example to use these markdown files (.md files) is in [lukeghg](https://github.com/jariperttunen/lukeghg).

+You may also use the repository **About** field to write a few words about the project.
+It will appear in the repository listing and provide quick guide about project.

 (Note the GitHub wiki pages are reserved for public repositories.)

 We plan to use [Doxygen](https://www.doxygen.nl/index.html) to integrate the software development and documentation.